 - Understand how to use the CDPS and MRx classification systems.
 The Chronic Illness and Disability Payment System (CDPS) is a diagnostic-based classification system developed to assess risk and adjust capitated payments to health plans enrolling Medicaid beneficiaries.
 The second system is Medicaid Rx, a risk assessment and adjustment model that uses prescription claims data.

-- Be familiar with how Medicaid data in other forms (MSIS, MMIS, state proprietary files) may differ from the CMS MAX data.
-Given these differences, understand the ramifications on potential research questions and which tools and resources are applicable.
+- Be familiar with how Medicaid data in other forms (MSIS, MMIS, state proprietary files) may differ from the CMS MAX data and this impacts potential research questions and which tools and resources are applicable.

 - Know the process for requesting data from CMS, including the MAX files.